LHSR-IISc/SR3_Schlieren/README.md

 The entire training process is controlled by the config file 'run_sr3' in the config folder.
 Some important settings are described below.
 ```
 {
+   "name": "Schlieren",
+   "phase": "train", // train or val --> val is for inference on a trained model
+   .
+   .
    "path": { //set the path
           .
           .